-- A. Certification as a State of Ohio Emergency Medical Technician. - B. Certification in Basic Life Support for Healthcare Providers

-- C. Any member who is certified as a State of Ohio Emergency Medical Technician Paramedics shall maintain uninterrupted certification as a Paramedic. - D. A current and valid State of Ohio Driver's License. - E. Maintain insurability under all County automobile and/or liability insurance policy(ies). - F. Such other and/or additional certifications, licenses, qualifications and/or levels of training as may be established for full-time paramedics by federal or state law, rule or regulation, and/or the County's EMS Departmental Policies or EMS Patient Care Guidelines.
+- A. Certification as a State of Ohio Advanced Emergency Medical Technician or Paramedic. - B. Certification in Basic Life Support for Healthcare Providers - C. Any member who is certified as an Emergency Medical Technician Paramedics shall maintain uninterrupted certification as a Paramedic. - D. A current and valid State of Ohio Driver's License. - E. Maintain insurability under all County automobile and/or liability insurance policy(ies). - F. Such other and/or additional certifications, licenses, qualifications and/or levels of training as may be established for full-time paramedics by federal or state law, rule or regulation, and/or the County's EMS Departmental Policies or EMS Patient Care Guidelines.

-Notwithstanding anything to the contrary contained herein, there shall be no requirement that any member who is not currently a paramedic obtain certification as an Emergency Medical Technician Paramedic.
-This provision shall apply only to those employees who were, as of August 1, 2011, only EMT-Intermittent licensed and certified.
-Those employees who are EMT-Intermittent certified and grandfathered by this provision (i.e., not required to obtain EMT-Paramedic certification) must maintain all other certifications and licenses required by this Article and required by the Director and as outlined and provided for in this Article.
-This provision shall not apply to any new employees hired or transferred into the Department.
-All current employees as of August 1, 2011 and any new employees after that date must be and remain fully certified in all licenses and certifications listed above and as may be required by the Employer.
+Notwithstanding anything to the contrary contained herein, there is no requirement that any member who did not possess, as of August 1, 2011, a paramedic certification obtain certification as an Emergency Medical Technician Paramedic.
+This provision shall apply only to those employees who were, as of August 1, 2011, only Advanced EMT licensed and certified.
+Those employees who are Advanced EMT certified and grandfathered by this provision (i.e., not required to obtain EMT-Paramedic certification) must maintain all other certifications and licenses required by this Article and required by the Director and as outlined and provided for in this Article.
+This provision shall not apply to any new employees hired or transferred into the Department, or employees employed on August 1, 2011, or after who receive their paramedic certification after August 1, 2011.
+All employees as of August 1, 2011 and any new employees after that date must be and remain fully certified in all licenses and certifications listed above and as may be required by the Employer.

 Members shall be solely responsible to maintain and renew all such certifications and licenses.
-In order to confirm the ongoing validity of a member's State of Ohio EMT or EMT certification, Driver's License and insurability under the County plan, the County reserves the right to examine the certification, licensing status and driving record of a member, and the members shall assist in this examination or sign any authorization which might be necessary to complete the examination.
+In order to confirm the ongoing validity of a member's Advanced EMT or Paramedic certification, Driver's License and insurability under the County plan, the County reserves the right to examine the certification, licensing status and driving record of a member, and the members shall assist in this examination or sign any authorization which might be necessary to complete the examination.